Rawlsy-py/web-service-gin/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe your changes

 ## Issue ticket number and link

 ## Checklist before requesting a review
-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code.
+- [ ] I have unit tested the code in this PR.
+- [ ] I have integration tested the code in this PR.
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] I have functional tested the code in this PR.
-- [ ] Do we need to implement analytics?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.
+- [ ] I certify that this code meets the JIRA ticket or Github Issue Acceptance Requirements.